Adi-Evolve/contexting/vscode-extension/README.md

 ## Features

-✨ **Capture Conversations**
+✨ **100% Automatic Capture** 🚀
+- **Zero manual work** - Just chat normally with GitHub Copilot or Gemini
-- Automatically detect and capture Copilot Chat conversations
+- Automatically monitors all chat conversations in real-time
-- Manual capture from selected text or active document
-- Support for multi-turn conversations
+- Captures every message as you type
+- Works in background - you don't have to do anything!

 🎯 **Optimal Context Extraction**
 - Converts conversations to 7-point LLM-optimized format